Eran-T/SOC-MAS/a2a-sec deploy/readme.md

 # Multi-Agent Security Orchestration Platform

+⚠️ **Important Notice: This is a Demo Project**
+Please be aware that this project is a demonstration and is not intended for production environments.

+It is designed to showcase specific features or concepts and lacks the comprehensive testing, error handling, security measures, and scalability required for a live application.
+Using this code in production is strongly discouraged and done at your own risk.

 This project deploys a comprehensive, multi-agent system on Google Cloud designed for security orchestration.
 It features a web-based chat interface where an operator can manage a security incident workflow.
 A central **Orchestrator Agent** delegates tasks like threat intelligence, malware analysis, and post-mortem reporting to a team of specialized, remote AI agents running on Vertex AI.

 The system includes a complete backend for file processing, allowing users to upload suspicious files, which are then automatically disassembled and hashed for analysis by the agent network.